 “From asthma and allergies triggered by cockroaches, to salmonella and food contamination caused by rodents, there are a number of serious health risks associated with fall pests.
 Similarly, critters like mice and rats can chew through electrical wiring, among other destructive habits, possibly causing a house fire.
 These potential implications from a pest infestation should be taken seriously, and with consistent pest-proofing, homeowners can help protect themselves against these dangers.”

-Our rodent exclusion program works the same as our other IPM approaches, and works to prevent this common pest from even entering your home in the first place.
-But even the best and most vigilant pest control won’t work without the help of the client.
+Even the best and most vigilant pest control won’t work without the help of the client.
 Our good buddies at the National Pest Management Association (NPMA) are once again dishing out the best tips to prevent overwintering pests in your home and yard:

 - Screen attic vents and openings to chimneys.